Greg Weisman

-Greg Weisman (/ˈwaɪsmən/; born September 28, 1963) is an American writer, producer and voice actor.
-He is best known as the creator of the animated series Gargoyles, The Spectacular Spider-Man and Young Justice and as a producer for the second season of W.I.T.C.H.
+Greg Weisman (/ˈwaɪsmən/; born September 28, 1963) is a Jewish-American writer, producer and voice actor.
+He is best known as the creator of the animated series Gargoyles, The Spectacular Spider-Man and Young Justice and as a producer for the second season of W.I.T.C.H. and the first season of Star Wars Rebels.

 Early life and career

 Weisman is a former English composition and writing teacher.
 He received a bachelor's degree from Stanford University and a master's from USC.
 Between college and graduate school, he worked on staff in the editorial department of DC Comics, while also co-writing Captain Atom with Cary Bates.
 In 1985, Weisman wrote a four-issue mini-series for DC Comics starring the superheroine Black Canary, which was cancelled due to the character being used in writer/artist Mike Grell's series Green Arrow: The Longbow Hunters.
 Elements from the project were later used for his DC Showcase: Green Arrow short film.
-Weisman is Jewish.